 - Assessing forests to see if they are being managed according to an agreed set of standards, known as Forest Management Certification.

-This involves an independent third party assessment of forest owners’ management practices according to a set of pre-determined standards.
+This involves a third party assessment of forest owners’ management practices according to a set of pre-determined standards.
 These practices are set out in a forest management plan.

 - Labelling wood that has been harvested from a well-managed forest, known as Chain of Custody (CoC) Certification.

 This involves third party chain of custody inspection to trace wood harvested in certified forests through all stages of transport, processing and marketing.

 - Records (and maps)

 - Past management, archaeology, fisheries, designated areas, etc.